kiesraad/e-ks/auth-service/tests/fixtures/tvs/README.md

 Copied verbatim from [`minvws/nl-rdo-max`](https://github.com/minvws/nl-rdo-max) (the TVS reference SP) at commit `70d1e46907cb1a9af666891f9b87882bd0f00c0b`, `tests/test-saml-art.tvs.xml` and `tests/resources/sample_messages/`.
 Upstream is EUPL-1.2, as is this repository.
-They were already test fixtures there: the identifiers are test-environment values and the `EncryptedID` payloads are wrapped to DV keys we do not hold.
+The identifiers are test-environment values and the `EncryptedID` payloads are wrapped to DV keys we do not hold.

 | File | Shape |
 |---|---|